Keyboard shortcuts

 The NAPI-RScli we triggered on pnpm build will rename the *.so or *.dll file to *.node file.
 So that can be loaded by the NAPI runtime, which, in this case, is the Node.js.

-Now that we have the Rust plugin implemented and exposed to JavaScript, we need to create a JavaScript wrapper for it.
-So that we can use the plugin in JavaScript and rspack configuration.
+With the Rust plugin implemented and exposed to JavaScript, create a JavaScript wrapper to use the plugin in JavaScript and Rspack configuration.

-Check out the lib/index.js file in the rspack-binding-template repository.
+Check the lib/index.js file in the rspack-binding-template repository.

-Here we will create a MyBannerPlugin class that is a wrapper for the Rust plugin:
+Create a MyBannerPlugin class that wraps the Rust plugin:

 // Rewrite the `RSPACK_BINDING` environment variable to the directory of the `.node` file.